crabmandable/zxorm/README.md

 * Low amount of boilerplate code
 * No requirement to inherit from anything or conform to a prescribed interface
 * SQL like syntax for writing more complicated queries without writing raw SQL
+* Make it impossible to construct an invalid query

 ## Getting started